jsfuentes/Code-Cheatsheet/debugging.md

 - Getting the opposite boolean expression from what I want
 - Type errors in untyped langauges
 - Don't actually think about what to do upon errors

+## Debugging Tips

+- Remove complexity until it start working then slowly add thing back
+- Change some variables/factors and see if it still breaks, local vs prod or extremely simple cases